 When thinking about tax planning strategies, there are specific things to consider when planning for the future.
 Focusing on long-term tax planning strategies can have great impact for any family.
 Some of these strategies include retirement tax strategies, charitable tax strategies, tax-loss harvesting strategies and tax reduction strategies.

-Retirement tax strategies
+Retirement tax planning strategies

 One of the most important and easiest tax planning strategies is implementing a solid retirement strategy.
 If you have earned income for the year, you should consider contributing to a 401(k) or traditional IRA, which will help reduce your taxable income for the year.
 Also, the money in these accounts can grow tax-deferred until you withdraw it in retirement.
 Besides the tax benefit you receive now, these contributions would be an important part of increasing your retirement savings.

 Another retirement strategy to consider is contributing to a Roth 401(k) or Roth IRA.
 With these accounts, money is taxed before it is contributed to the account, but it can be withdrawn tax-free at retirement.
 The amount that you contribute to your retirement accounts during your working years and the types of accounts you contribute to will impact how much you pay in taxes both now and in retirement.